three-bee/alkanUAV/mavros_fix.md

 # Change (Line 5) with below line:
 # <arg name="fcu_url" default="udp://127.0.0.1:14551@" />

+gedit multi-apm.launch
+# Similarly, change the udp adresses for all drones such that it ends with @
 ```
 ## Creating a new ```multi-apm_with_camera.launch``` file for drone swarm with cameras
 ```